OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 input pixel value is lower than the minimum source value, then the destination value corresponding to that minimum source value is used as the output pixel value.
 And similarly for an input pixel value that is greater than the maximum source value.
+To remap values without interpolation, the "reclassify" pixel function can be used.
+See :ref:`vrt_derived_bands`.

 The ComplexSource supports fetching a color component from a source raster band that has a color table.
 The ColorTableComponent value is the index of the